 Is a Border Collie For Me?

 The Border Collie is a fantastic dog, but are they the right fit for you?
-When picking out a dog breed, it’s important that you pick one based off your needs, lifestyle and personality.
+When you’re picking out a dog, it’s important that you pick one based off your needs, lifestyle and personality.
+This is a mistake I’ve seen far too many owners make.

 Never pick a dog breed because they’re “smart.”
-The truth is, all dogs (especially Border Collies) are smart enough for you and your family.
+The truth is, all dogs (especially a Border Collie) are smart enough for you and your family.
 And as we mentioned, these dogs require a lot of work because they’re so smart.

-If you have the time and capacity to raise a healthy and happy Border Collie, then by all means go for it!
-They’re loving dogs with an energetic personality!
-There’s never a dull moment with these dogs.
+If you have the time and capacity to raise a healthy and happy BC, then by all means go for it!
+They’re loving dogs with an (sometimes overly) energetic personality!
+But at least, there’s never a dull moment with these dogs.

 Posts you may like: